lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 Customizing
 -----------
 To change prefrences in LXImage :menuselection:`Edit --> Prefrences`.
 To change the background color in a window press the button next to :guilabel:`Normal background color` and then a window will pop up showing your color choice.
 To change the background color when fullscreen press the button next to :guilabel:`Fullscreen background color` and the same color picker window will appear.
 To change how long it takes for a each slide to change change in a slideshow change the :guilabel:`Slide show interval (seconds)` field.
 To cancel your changes press the :guilabel:`Cancel` button.
 To apply your settings and exit the preference dialog by pressing the :guilabel:`OK` button.
+To show the image outline by default check the :guilabel:`Show image outline by default` checkbox.

 .. image:: lximage-prefrences.png